-With 77 million users, the United States has the most Twitter users of any country worldwide.
-Japan is following right behind with 58.2 million users.
-In third place, we have India with 24.5 million Twitter users.
-Brazil and the United Kingdom tie for fourth place with 19.1 million users.
+With 76.9 million users, the United States has the most Twitter users of any country worldwide.
+Japan is following right behind with 58.9 million users.
+In third place, we have India with 23.6 million Twitter users.

 With more than half of the population worldwide using social media, it’s become a powerful tool for making new connections.
 Plus, more than two-thirds of the world’s population now has access to mobile phones, meaning social media is readily available at our fingertips every moment of the day.